Two Tibetan Thigh Bone Prayer Wheel Cylinders | Circa 19th Century

 Cultural Significance

 In Tibetan Buddhism, prayer wheels are ritual tools believed to generate merit, spread compassion, and invoke blessings with each turn.
-Inscribed with sacred mantras such as Om Mani Padme Hum, these wheels serve as an extension of prayer itself—turning them has the same spiritual potency as vocal recitation.
-The use of human bone in sacred objects reinforces the Buddhist teaching of impermanence and the cycle of life and death.
-As such, these prayer wheels embody both ritual function and profound philosophical meaning, making them not only devotional objects but also testaments to the rich spiritual heritage of Tibet.
+Inscribed with sacred mantras such as Om Mani Padme Hum, these wheels serve as an extension of prayer itself—turning them carries the same spiritual potency as vocal recitation.
+The use of human bone in sacred ritual objects reinforces the Buddhist teaching of impermanence and the cycle of life and death.
+As such, these prayer wheels embody both ritual function and profound philosophical meaning, representing the rich spiritual heritage of Tibet.

 Condition